 Mobile-first is not the only factor in that effort, but it can be a significant help.
-Existing users should be able to easily find your contact information, find your brick and mortar address, or add loyalty discounts to their shopping cart.
+Existing users should be able to easily find your contact information, find your brick-and-mortar address, or add loyalty discounts to their shopping cart.
 These existing customers are even more likely to use mobile devices than first-time searchers.
 Build your website with them in mind for maximum long-term success.

 Simply put, your audience stays on your site for longer if you don’t frustrate them.
 But too often, desktop-oriented navigations do just that for their mobile audiences.
 Meanwhile, long paragraphs that condense to walls of text on smartphone screens invite clicking away rather than reading.

-The first benefit of mobile-first web design comes in the drawbacks of its alternatives.
+The first benefit of mobile-first responsive web design comes in the drawbacks of its alternatives.
 Unlike a design optimized for desktop users, building with mobile users in mind means optimizing your online presence for all users.